see--/speech_recognition/README.md

 - [Ryan Sun](https://www.kaggle.com/ryansun)
 - [Steffen Eberbach](https://www.kaggle.com/seesee)

+# Contact
+- Name: Steffen Eberbach
+- Location: Schriesheim, Germany
+- Email: steffenebe@gmail.com

+# Background
+- What your academic/professional background?
+  - I studied at the Karlsruhe Institute of Technology with a focus on robotics/computer vision and prepared my Master's thesis at Daimler's image understanding group.
+- Did you have any prior experience that helped you succeed in this competition?
+  - I already used deep learning for my Master's thesis.
+Knowing the commonly used terms and how to interpret the learning curves helped a lot.
+- What made you decide to enter this competition?
+  - It was a nice way to learn something new.
+It was not specifically speech recognition but I wanted to learn TensorFlow/Keras better anyway and the competition seemed like a good project to apply both frameworks.
+- How much time did you spend on the competition?
+  - Way too much :P. I needed some time to get started with audio (i.e. understanding mel features and audio representations).
+Then I spent (too much) time developing new network architectures.
+Finally, the last week and writeup took really long as well.
+- If part of a team, how did you decide to team up?
+  - I was somewhat stuck at 88% public leaderboard score and decided to team up.
+I saw that Heng did some great progression on the leaderboard and wrote him a message.
+- If you competed as part of a team, who did what?
+  - We discussed most problems in the group but everyone had a focus.
+Heng did all the ensembling.
+Ryan retrained his models with pseudo labeling and my focus was on the special price.

 # Overview of my approach
 I started with the provided [tutorial](https://www.tensorflow.org/versions/master/tutorials/audio_recognition) and could easily get better results by just adding momentum to the plain SGD solver (82-83% on the leaderboard).
 I have no prior experience with audio data and mostly used deep learning with images.
 For this domain you don't use features but feed the raw pixel values.
-My thinking was that this should work with audio data as well.
-Throughout the competition I ran experiments using raw waveforms, spectrograms and log mel features as input.
+My thinking was that this should also work with audio data.
+During the competition, I ran experiments using raw waveforms, spectrograms and log mel features as input.
 I got similar results using log mel and raw waveform (86%-87%) and used the waveform data for most experiments as it was easier to interpret for me.

 For the special price the restrictions were: the network is smaller than 5.000.000 bytes and runs in less than 175ms per sample on a stock Raspberry Pi 3.
 Regarding the size, this allows you to build networks that have roughly 1.250.000 weight parameters.
 So by experimenting with these restrictions I came up with an architecture that uses Depthwise1D convolutions on the raw waveform.
 Using [model distillation](https://arxiv.org/pdf/1503.02531.pdf) this network predicts the correct class for 90.8% of the private leaderboard samples and runs in roughly 80ms.